 Companies that must register for VAT are those that:

-Before registering for VAT, the company itself must be registered at the Commercial Registry.
+At the level of 2021, Before registering for VAT, the company itself must be registered at the Commercial Registry.
 After that, it can fill in an application at the Local Federal Tax Administration office or send it online.
 The procedure is completed after the authorities assign the company a tax number called UID (Unternehmens-Identifikationsnummer).

 All profits made in Switzerland are VAT taxable.
 Companies that pay VAT in Switzerland are offered the possibility to obtain refunds by the Swiss Government.
 VAT refunds are obtained only once a year by certain foreign companies – not all are entitled to it.
 The amount can be recovered by submitting an application signed by the business owner to the Federal Tax Administration of Switzerland before the 30th June of the following year.
-He must provide original invoices and proof of VAT registration in Switzerland.
+He must provide original invoices and proof of VAT registration in Switzerland in 2021.
 If evidence is accepted, the business owner will receive the refund within 6 to 9 months.

 VAT refunds are also possible for persons that buy goods for deportation.
 In order to receive the VAT refund, they must present receipts for the purchased goods and preferably proof of deportation, to a Switzerland VAT Refund Station.
 These are often found in airports, tourist offices, or international travel hubs.